 The South Lafourche Airport and adjacent industrial park areas are both rapidly growing and changing dramatically.
-Usage of airport facilities varies and includes private recreational aircraft, search and rescue, crew transportation, flight instruction, fish spotting, and oilfield support services.
-The increasing demand for corporate-related activity is proving to be a critical factor in the intermediate and long-term growth of the airport.
+Usage of airport facilities varies and includes private recreational aircraft, search and rescue, crew transportation, flight instruction, fish spotting, and energy support services.
+The demand for corporate-related activity is a critical factor in the intermediate and long-term growth of the airport.

 The most significant factor in the future growth at the airport is related to the development of facilities.
 Since the implementation of runway extension, widening, and strengthening improvements, jet traffic at GAO has increased 300 percent.
 Future expansion plans include the implementation of airfield lighting upgrades, airport access road improvements, continued industrial park development, and the construction of a new airport terminal facility.